Branded Merchandise Policy

 - The University of Waikato owns all rights and interests in, and title to, its trademarks; the use of its trademarks is carefully managed to ensure that their use upholds the reputation, values and brand of the University.

-- Only the Director of Marketing and Communications has authority to approve the use of University of Waikato trademarks on merchandise, and the channels through which branded merchandise may be sold.
+- Only the Director of Marketing has authority to approve the use of University of Waikato trademarks on merchandise, and the channels through which branded merchandise may be sold.

 - Rules on the use of University trademarks are set out in the University of Waikato Brand Standards.

 - Branded merchandise for University purposes must be purchased from a preferred supplier through the University's authorised purchasing system (Unimarket) in accordance with the Procurement Policy; the purchase order must be raised before branding work commences.

-- Staff who wish to procure an item of branded merchandise for University purposes that is not part of the University's range of approved branded merchandise must consult with the Director of Marketing and Communications before doing so, and must comply with any decisions of the Director of Marketing and Communications with respect to the use of University trademarks on the merchandise.
+- Staff who wish to procure an item of branded merchandise for University purposes that is not part of the University's range of approved branded merchandise must consult with the Director of Marketing before doing so, and must comply with any decisions of the Director of Marketing with respect to the use of University trademarks on the merchandise.

 - Line managers are responsible for ensuring that staff within their area of responsibility comply with this policy.

 Responsibility for monitoring compliance

-- The Director of Marketing and Communications is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.
+- The Director of Marketing is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.

 - Breaches of this policy may result in disciplinary action under the Staff Code of Conduct.